Doctor of Physical Therapy Clinical Education

 Clinical Education Experiences

-The part-time Clinical Education Experiences focus on facilitating the application and integration of didactic information from the classroom into clinical practice through clinical problem-solving and psychomotor skills application and development of appropriate affective behaviors.
+The part-time Clinical Education Experiences focus on facilitating the application and integration of didactic information from the classroom into clinical practice through clinical problem-solving, psychomotor skills development, and the development of appropriate affective behaviors.
 Clinical experiences are not meant to foster independent performance but to help bridge the gap between the classroom and the clinic.
-Starting in the second year, students will complete one-day-per-week clinical experiences in the fall and spring semesters.
+Starting in the second year, students will complete one day per week of clinical experiences in the fall and spring semesters.

 Clinical Education Practicums

-The Clinical Education Practicums are full-time clinical rotations designed to foster the application and integration of didactic information from the classroom into clinical practice by expanding clinical reasoning, refining psychomotor skills, and integrating appropriate affective behaviors.
+The Clinical Education Practicums are full-time clinical rotations designed to foster the application and integration of classroom didactic information into clinical practice by expanding clinical reasoning, refining psychomotor skills, and integrating appropriate affective behaviors.
 With the direct supervision of licensed Clinical Instructors, students incorporate new concepts and skills specific to the clinical education practicum into their knowledge and clinical performance.
 The first full-time, 10-week practicum occurs in the summer term of the second year.
-In the fall and spring term of the third year, students complete two 12-week full-time clinical practicums.
+In the fall and spring terms of the 3rd year, students complete two 12-week full-time clinical practicums.

 Clinical Education Partnerships

-If you want to take students for part-time or full-time clinical rotations, please get in touch with the Director of Clinical Education, Dr. Rebecca Helms, at 910.480.8593 or [email protected].
+If you want to take students for part-time or full-time clinical rotations, please contact the Director of Clinical Education, Dr. Rebecca Helms, at 910.480.8593 or [email protected].

 Frequently Asked Questions